Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: København H → Gammel Strand via M3 toward Kongens Nytorv (3 min, 2 stops, free w/ Copenhagen Discover Card or DKK 24)

 Christiansborg Palace, situated on the islet of Slotsholmen in central Copenhagen, dates back over 800 years, with the current structure being the latest in a series of palaces constructed on the same site since the 12th century.
-The palace has been destroyed and rebuilt multiple times after two large fires destroyed the first and second renditions of the building.
+The palace has been rebuilt multiple times after two large fires destroyed the first and second renditions of the building.

 Garden of the Royal Library

-The final Christiansborg exhibit, the Royal Stables, don’t open until 1:30 PM, so you’ll use the next 40 minutes to kill some time wandering around the area and visiting other famous landmarks.
-Begin your jaunt at the Garden of the Royal Library, a public green space conveniently located on Slotsholmen between Christiansborg Palace and the Royal Library.
-This natural oasis dates back to the city’s maritime past of the 1920s, as it was constructed on top of Christian IV's old naval port, Tøjhushavnen.
+• Begin at the Garden of the Royal Library, a public green space conveniently located on Slotsholmen between Christiansborg Palace and the Royal Library.
+This natural oasis reflects the city’s maritime past of the 1920s, constructed on top of Christian IV's old naval port, Tøjhushavnen.
 Paying homage to these seafaring origins, a small pond was retained in the middle of the gardens and an old mooring ring used by ships in the 17th and 18th centuries was built in the masonry at the garden ends.
-Today, you’ll find blossoming beds of flowers and large cascading trees creating a serene landscape to wander through, hidden away from the busy cobblestone city streets.
+Today, find blossoming beds of flowers and large cascading trees creating a serene landscape to wander through, hidden away from the busy cobblestone city streets.

 Lunch - GRØD